George Ward Price: Extra-Special Correspondent

 In March 1923, Ward Price published an article about an interview with Kemal where he noted that his wife had much influence with him.
 Ward Price wrote about Lâtife Kemal that: "Her face had a wilful expression and she was obviously well aware of the importance of her position.
 'If I tell you anything you may consider it just as authoritative as you heard it from the Ghazi himself' she said, rather condescendingly."
 After talking in the tea room at length with Lâtife Kemal, Ward Price finally met Kemal who refused to speak French as in the previous interviews and instead spoke in Turkish with his wife (who was fluent in English) translating.
 Ward Price wrote that the general guise of the interview was that: "Wives and daughters of the peasantry had always freely mixed with their menfolk, said Mustafa Kemal.
 The harem and the veil were snobbish innovations copied from the Arabs".
 The main issue at the peace conference in Lausanne was the Turkish demand for the Mosul region in Iraq, which the British refused to cede on the grounds that the peoples living there were Kurds and Arabs, not Turks.
 The Treaty of Lausanne when finally signed in July 1923 largely reflected the military realities with the Allies pulling out of Anatolia while the British continued to occupy the Mosul region with the understanding that the League of Nations would arbitrate about the dispute.
-In 1926, the League of Nations ruled in favor of Britain.
-Other than the Mosul issue, the Treaty of Lausanne was highly favorable to Turkish interests and Ward Price reported the mood in Turkey was joyous.
+In 1926, the League of Nations ruled in favour of Britain.
+Other than the Mosul issue, the Treaty of Lausanne was highly favourable to Turkish interests and Ward Price reported the mood in Turkey was joyous.

 In April 1924, Ward Price scored a scoop when he visited Morocco to interview Abd el-Krim, the president of the Riffian Republic who had united the Berber tribes of the Rif mountains to successfully resist the Spanish in the Rif War.
 In 1921, Krim became internationally famous when his Berber tribesmen destroyed a Spanish army in the Battle of Annual, which astonished public opinion in Europe.
 Ward Price was the first Western journalist allowed to interview Krim.
 Much to his own surprise, Ward Price reported that the Berbers of the Rif were friendly and hospitable with the only unfriendly incident occurring when a group of armed tribesmen stopped his automobile to ask who he was.
 Krim had permitted the interview out of the belief that Ward Price had influence with the British government.
 Krim asked for Ward Price to take a letter to the British Prime Minister Ramsay MacDonald asking for Britain to mediate the Rif war with the understanding that Spain would recognize the Rif republic and cease trying to subject the Rif.
 Krim did not understand that MacDonald belonged to the Labour Party while the Daily Mail supported the Conservatives, limiting any influence that Ward Price might have with MacDonald.
 More importantly, MacDonald was unwilling to strain Anglo-Spanish relations for the sake of the people of the Rif.